blakeembrey/free-style/README.md

 * Easily merge multiple style definitions (`FreeStyle#registerStyle(a, b, c)`)
 * Define duplicate rules using arrays (`{ backgroundColor: ['red', 'linear-gradient(to right, red 0%, blue 100%)'] }`)
 * Integrates with any third-party system
+* Extremely small and powerful API that works in any ecosystem

+**How?**

+**Free Style** generates a consistent hash from the style contents, after alphabetical ordering and reformatting, to use as the class name.
+The allows duplicate styles to automatically merge by key.
+Every style is "registered" and assigned to a variable to get the most out of linters and dead code minification, which warn on unused variables.
+Using "create" returns a `FreeStyle` instance and enables the composure of instances at runtime to only ever render pieces we need.
+Every instance is created outside of the application run loop (E.g. `render`) which improves overall performance (only calculate the CSS string and hash once).

 ## Usage